J&E Hall Gold Medal awarded for practical contribution to the development of RAC technology

 - Outstanding and significant work in a new or unusual area

-The 2012 award was won by Dr Robert Hadfield of the University of Glasgow.
+The 2014 award was won by Dr Reinhard Radermacher of the University of Maryland.

-Dr Hadfield will be presenting a paper about her research as part of the 2013 -2014 IOR evening papers programme.
+Prof Radermacher will be presenting a paper about his research as part of the 2015-2016 evening papers programme.

-A special mention of thanks to J&E Hall International who have supported this award consistently for 35 years.
-Robert received a Gold Medal to keep for one year, an engraved silver replica and a prize of £5,000.
+A special mention of thanks to J&E Hall International who have supported this award consistently for 38 years.
+Prof WAng received a Gold Medal to keep for one year, an engraved silver replica and a prize of £5,000.